 Tracking food intake is mandatory for all online clients that I take on board because it is impossible for me to help someone lose fat or build muscle when I cannot see what calories and macronutrients that they are consuming.
 On the flip side, tracking your food intake should not be something that you do forever, but in my view, tracking is an essential starting point.
 In fact I have had some incredible results with some clients by just getting them to track, without me making any changes!
 It is surprising how many calories we consume mindlessly when we are snacking.
 People are always blown away when they realise how many extra calories that they were consuming without being aware of it.

-If you are looking to get into the shape of your life this year then you should try my full body training plan and resources below :
+If you are looking to get into the shape of your life this year then you should try full body training plan:

 Find out more about Martin Silva below: